Input files specification

 External acceleration

 Here we use term gravity as constant acceleration imposed to whole fluid in the domain, at all times.
-On the other hand, user may impose variable domain movement, which yields variable domain acceleration in time.
-This may be achieved by setting movement key-frames, or by analytically defining a harmonic oscillator.

 Parameter name | Data type | Default value | What to input |